Music community: Online music communities

-A 2013 book notes that in Finland the Mikseri music portal, with about 140,000 registered users, helps people create, share and discuss their music in this sparsely-populated country.
+A 2013 book notes that in Finland the Mikseri music portal, with about 140,000 registered users, helps people create, share and discuss their music in this sparsely populated country.

 This web-based community was the object of ethnographic studies in 2008 and 2009 based on theories of sociocultural learning.

 Members of Mikseri do not exclusively belong to that community, but may belong to other real-world or online communities.
 An analysis of event-related data from an online music community shows that events on that site often cause increased interest in a given artist, but propagation over links within digital social communities is also an important factor.
 An investigation of the music community of fans of Swedish indie music showed that they do not gather around one site, but interact with a network of sites including their own fan sites, Myspace, Last.fm, YouTube and so on.

 Online discussion forums may provide some of the functions of virtual music communities.
 However, according to Mary McCarthy a music community should teach uninitiated listeners or musicians, and an online group cannot fill this role.
 Only a community of real people in a real place can provide the depth of contact, discussion, sharing and support that the novice musician requires for their development.

 Vampr is a social network app for people in the music industry to discover, connect and build a community of other like-minded musicians and professionals.
-With a userbase of over 1,000,000 users, it's currently the number 1 network platform for musicians.
+It currently has a userbase of over 1,000,000 users.